* Q2 profit and revenue top Wall St estimates

 * Analyst: stock 'in a state of limbo' ahead of new targets

-* Shares down 4.1 pct in early trading (Adds details about CEO transition, portfolio review)
+* Shares down 4.6 pct in early trading (Adds detail about forecast, bullet points, and updates share price)

-July 21 (Reuters) - General Electric Co's profit fell nearly 60 percent in the second quarter and it put off an expected "reset" of 2018 earnings targets until November, sending shares down sharply.
+July 21 (Reuters) - General Electric Co's profit fell nearly 60 percent in the second quarter and it put off an expected "reset" of 2018 earnings targets, sending shares down sharply.

 The maker of power plants, jet engines, medical scanners and other industrial equipment said its profit and sales declines largely reflected sale of its appliances business, and it affirmed its full-year forecast for cash flow, profit, revenue and operating margin.
 However, it expects full-year profit and cash flow to be at the low end of its forecasts.

-GE said it would update its 2018 earnings target of $2 a share in November, later than analysts had expected.
+Some analysts now expect it to cut its 2018 earnings target of $2 a share for 2018, and that will happen later in the year, possibly November.
 Analyst consensus 2018 estimate is $1.73, according to Thomson Reuters I/B/E/S.

 "Until this earnings reset plays out, the stock will essentially remain in a state of limbo," Deane Dray, an analyst at RBC Capital Markets, said in a note.